bond2bill/BeraNFTStake/README.md

 # Berachain Guides
+## Features
+- Stake NFTs to earn ERC20 token rewards.
+- Interact with Berachain's EVM.

-A collection of Berachain EVM examples: code, frameworks, languages, contracts, and more.
+- A collection of Berachain EVM examples: code, frameworks, languages, contracts, and more.

 ## Requirements